longpractice/linux_kernel_index/mm/p.md

 ## __pte
 convert an unsigned long to pte_t

+## pud_alloc
+reserve and initialize memory to hold a complete page up directory table

 ## pud_bad
 checks whether the page upper directory is valid.
 The semantics is fuzzy across different archs.
 They are used for safety purposes in functions that receive input parameters from the outside where it cannot be assumed that the parameters are valid.

 ## pud_clear
 delete the passed page table entry.
 This is usually done by setting it to zero

+## pud_free
+Must be implemented by all architectures. free the memory occupied by a page upper directory

 ## pud_page
 return the address of page that holds the current page upper directory